apache/spark/BREEZE.rst

     -H, --dockerhub-repo
             DockerHub repository used to pull, push, build images.
 Default: airflow.

-    -r, --force-rebuild-images
+    -r, --force-build-images
-            Forces rebuilding of the local docker images.
+            Forces building of the local docker images.
 The images are rebuilt automatically for the first time or when changes are detected in package-related files, but you can force it using this flag.

-    -R, --force-rebuild-images-clean
+    -R, --force-build-images-clean
-            Force rebuild images without cache.
+            Force build images without cache.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.

     -p, --force-pull-images